Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 During the heat of summer, you will also find that there are plenty of shaded areas to take a break from the sun beating down on you and are great spots to cool down with gelato.

-14. Journey Down to the Museo e Sito Archeologico Cripta Romanica
+14. Take a Journey Down to the Museo e Sito Archeologico Cripta Romanica

 It is highly unlikely that you’ll find a place in the world with so much tangible history in one minuscule place.